 Player Age and Ability:

 This level of play is designed for 7 year-olds who were considered among the best players on their team in Rookie Ball Junior, most 8 year-olds, and 9 year-olds who have limited baseball experience or who receive evaluation results that indicate Minors would not be the best fit for them (based upon age as at August 31, 2019).
 It is recommended that 7 year-olds who are not comfortable consistently catching a hard baseball register for Rookie Ball Junior, even if they played Rookie Ball Junior last season.
 Link to Little League age chart: Age Chart

-Cost is $225 for Regular Season.
-Players registering before January 15, 2019 will receive a $25 early registration discount.
-Players registering after February 15, 2019 must pay a $25 late registration fee, so please register before this date.
+Cost is $225 for the regular season.
+Players registering after March 15, 2019 must pay a $50 late registration fee, so please register before this date.
 Cost for the Summer Development Program is $150 and requires a separate registration.

 The Regular Season generally runs from the first week of May until the last week of June.
 Games are usually played twice per week from Monday through Thursday on various evenings, and many coaches hold weekend and/or weeknight practices.
 Games start at 6:30 pm and are over by approximately 8:00 pm.
 Many coaches will expect players to be at the Diamond by 6:00 pm to warm up (first pitch is at 6.30 pm for Rookie Ball Senior games).
 The schedule will be published after enough parents have volunteered to coach and teams can be finalized, usually in mid-April.